 The Company's Audit Committee has overall responsibility for the establishment and oversight of the Company's risk management framework ('RMF').
-As per RMF Company has well laid down a organisation structure for identifying, prioritising and mitigation of the risk.
+As per RMF, the Company has a well laid-down organisation structure for identifying, prioritising and mitigation of the risk.
 The Audit Committee has established the Risk Management Committee ('RMC'), which in association with Risk Mitigation Plan Owners is responsible for identification, prioritisation and mitigation of the risk.
 A risk library of top 20 risk and mitigation plan is in place.
 These risks and mitigation plan are monitored periodically for updation of risks and its mitigation.
 The RMC reports to the Audit Committee on periodical basis on its activities.